Compare · ProMax alternative · FlowSync, the WorkSync engineering platform

 How does pricing compare to ProMax?

-ProMax is per-engineer-seat, typically perpetual license plus annual maintenance.
-FlowSync Process Simulator is per-module annual license, below VP signing authority.
+ProMax licensing is set directly with Bryan Research & Engineering.
+FlowSync Process Simulator is a per-module annual license, below VP signing authority.
 Many gas processors keep ProMax seats for the amine and SRU teams and run FlowSync as the daily-driver simulator for the broader engineering team.

 Does FlowSync handle Claus reactor modeling?